 The topic of hotel security and how to keep employees safe while on the job is a growing concern for hoteliers.
 Managing a large, distributed workforce of frontline employees 24/7 already makes overseeing hotel operations a daunting task.
-Now, recent issues surrounding crisis communication and hotel worker safety have complicated the issue even further.
+Now, recent issues surrounding crisis communication and hotel worker safety amidst the pandemic have complicated and compounded the issue even further.

 Ensuring the safety of frontline hospitality workers should be part of every hotel operations strategy.
 Fortunately, new trends in hotel tech and the hospitality industry have recently made it easier for hotels to secure the safety of their workers.